 07 March 2017

-We do not share information about people to the Home Office, except when an individual has given their consent, or in situations where people are at risk.
+We do not share information about people to the Home Office, except when an individual has given their consent, or in situations where people are at significant risk to themselves or someone else.
 We think leaving a vulnerable person to die on the streets is unacceptable.
 The average age of death of someone who’s been homeless is 47, for women, 43.

 People not from the UK may not have entitlements to any benefits.
 This can result in complex situations for them with no access to housing or support services, which in turn results in long term rough sleeping which is harmful and dangerous.